steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 Domain=OSLogErrorDomain Code=10 "Connection to logd failed" UserInfo={NSLocalizedDescription=Connection to logd failed, _OSLogErrorInternalCode=15}
 ```

-The Simulator prints a slightly different error:
+Simulator prints a slightly different error:

 ```
 Error Domain=OSLogErrorDomain Code=-1 "No access to local store" UserInfo={NSLocalizedDescription=No access to local store}
 ```

-Using `OSLogStore(scope: .currentProcessIdentifier)` works on the Simulator, but still prints the familiar "Client lacks entitlement to perform operation" error.
-Declaring `com.apple.logging.local-store` in the entitlements did not change anything.
+Using `OSLogStore(scope: .currentProcessIdentifier)` works on Simulator, but it still prints the familiar “Client lacks entitlement to perform operation” error.
+Declaring `com.apple.logging.local-store` in the entitlements didn’t change anything:

 ```
 Error Domain=OSLogErrorDomain Code=9 "Client lacks entitlement to perform operation" UserInfo={NSLocalizedDescription=Client lacks entitlement to perform operation, _OSLogErrorInternalCode=14}
 failure(Foundation._GenericObjCError.nilError)
 ```

 The Swift shims for enumeration are still missing.
-Given that this is likely the last beta before the GM, it doesn't look like `OSLogStore` will be functional.
+Given that this is likely the last beta before the GM, it doesn’t look like `OSLogStore` will be functional.

-Accessing the log store still works on Catalyst, however I only did a quick run as [running Catalyst apps is broken](https://twitter.com/steipete/status/1302972915193962497) in the current beta.
+Accessing the log store still works on Catalyst, however I only did a quick run, as [running Catalyst apps is broken](https://twitter.com/steipete/status/1302972915193962497) in the current beta.

 ## Further Reading